AgileSoftLabs Logo

 Choose Remix (React Router v7) if:

-• You're building an e-commerce platform where forms and mutations are central
+• Building an e-commerce platform where forms and mutations are central

 • Edge-first deployment on Cloudflare Workers or Deno Deploy is your target infrastructure